irdimerzheku/feedbackapp/README.md

 # feedbackapp
 Feedbackapp built with Python Flask, Postgresql and mailtrap.io.
-Also deployed on Heroku
+Also deployed on Heroku.